zacbrownpayleven/Mobile-API-WEB/README.md

 ```

-This method returns a `boolean` value fo `true` or `false`, depedning upon the validity of the response.
+This method returns a `boolean` value for `true` or `false`, depending upon the validity of the response.

  ##### Accessing the Response Data